Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

    * - Unique_Title_Requests
      - A COUNTER Metric_Type that represents the number of unique titles requested in a user session.
 This Metric_Type is only applicable for Data_Type Book.
      -

+   * - Unspecified
+     - Content that cannot be classified by any of the other Data_Types due to lack of sufficient information.
+Note that content providers are expected to make all reasonable efforts to classify the content.

+       A COUNTER Data_Type.
+     -

    * - URI